hal-platform/hal-agent/README.md

     - 'data/'
 ```

-Please note, currently the only system or container supported is "global".
-In addition, the total commands in each command list for each step must be less than 10.
+Please note, the total commands in each command list for each step must be less than 10.

 ### On Build